the-turing-way/the-turing-way/.github/ISSUE_TEMPLATE/EDITOR_ISSUE_TEMPLATE.md

 <!-- Please provide a detailed description of the chapter/subchapter you propose to edit, review or restructure.
 Please provide as much context as possible and link to related issues and/or pull requests.
+Providing links to sections you're referencing for clarity is highly encouraged.
 -->

 *Lorem ipsum dolor sit amet, consectetur adipiscing.*